 Three phase power measurement can be accomplished using two dynamometer movements with a common shaft linking the two moving coils together so that a single pointer registers power on a meter movement scale.
 This, obviously, makes for a rather expensive and complex movement mechanism, but it is a workable solution.

-An ingenious method of deriving an electronic power meter (one that generates an electric signal representing power in the system rather than merely move a pointer) is based on the Hall effect.
+An ingenious method of deriving an electronic power meter (one that generates an electric signal representing power in the system rather than merely moves a pointer) is based on the Hall effect.
 The Hall effect is an unusual effect first noticed by E. H. Hall in 1879, whereby a voltage is generated along the width of a current-carrying conductor exposed to a perpendicular magnetic field:

 The voltage generated across the width of the flat, rectangular conductor is directly proportional to both the magnitude of the current through it and the strength of the magnetic field.
 Mathematically, it is a product (multiplication) of these two variables.
 The amount of “Hall Voltage” produced for any given set of conditions also depends on the type of material used for the flat, rectangular conductor.
 It has been found that specially prepared “semiconductor” materials produce a greater Hall voltage than do metals, and so modern Hall Effect devices are made of these.

-Any phase shift between voltage and current in the power circuit less than 90o will result in a Hall output voltage that oscillates between positive and negative, but spends more time positive than negative.
-Consequently there will be a net DC output voltage.
+Any phase shift between voltage and current in the power circuit less than 90° will result in a Hall output voltage that oscillates between positive and negative but spends more time positive than negative.
+Consequently, there will be a net DC output voltage.
 Conditioned through a low-pass filter circuit, this net DC voltage can be separated from the AC mixed with it, the final output signal registered on a sensitive DC meter movement.